Janie's Got a Gun

 "Janie's Got a Gun" is a song by American rock band Aerosmith and written by Steven Tyler and Tom Hamilton.
-The song was released as the second single from Pump in 1989, peaking at number four on the US Billboard Hot 100 and number two on the Billboard Album Rock Tracks chart in 1990.
+The song was released as the second single from Pump in November 1989.
+The song describes a young woman killing her sexually abusive father.

+"Janie's Got a Gun" peaked at number four on the US Billboard Hot 100 chart and number two on the Billboard Album Rock Tracks chart in 1990.
 In Australia, the song reached number one, becoming Aerosmith's first of two number-one singles there.
 It also reached number two in Canada, number 12 in Sweden, and number 13 in New Zealand.

-The song describes a young woman killing her sexually abusive father.
 It won the band a 1990 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.

 Song structure

 On the album, "Janie's Got a Gun" is preceded by a 10-second instrumental called "Water Song", which features the work of instrumentalist Randy Raine-Reusch, who uses a glass harmonica, wind gong, and bullroarers to produce the special effects heard at the start of the song.